RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/writing_a_bare_metal_rust_executable copy.md

 Rust is a new language.
 It is very hard to implement the rust_std for all operating systems.
 To save on labour and allow compatibility, Rust creators decided to make the Rust Library to use libC functions instead of recreating the functions in pure Rust.
 Though there are some parts of the Rust std library that do not depend on libc.

 Now that it is clear that rust_std depends on libc, when a rust bin is executed, the following events happen.
-1. The executable program is stored in memory
+1. The executable program is stored in the main memory (eg RAM)
-2. The CPU points to the first instruction of the executable (the etry point).
-In this case, the entry point is the C runtime.
+2. The CPU points to the first instruction of the executable (the entry point).
+In this case, the entry point is the `_start` function found in the C runtime.
 3. The C runtime sets up its environment in preparation for the libc functions that will get called by the rust_std functions
 4. After the C runtime has set up the execution environment for the libc functions, it points to the entry point of the Rust Runtime.
 5. The entry point of the Rust Runtime is marked with a language item called "start" ie [start]